scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * Unusual path policies, such as geofencing, may not be fulfillable by the limited number of paths on offer.
 -->

-## Wormhole attack

-### Set up

-Scenario: attackers create two core ASes that are geographically far apart.
-They then announce a link (effectively a shortcut) between these two ASes with very appealing properties (low latency, few hops, ...).

-### Impact
-The attacker can now perform blackhole attacks (DoS), greyhole attacks, delay traffic, or similarily impact traffic.

-Critically, there is currently no clear way to recover from this situation.
-In order to recover, ASes that are connected to the wormhole ASes would need to learn of the problem and stop forwarding the wormhole beacons.

-Mitigations:

-- Introduce a way for ASes to verify path properties.
-This would make it harder to install wormholes.
-  This could include measuring latency or sense-checking of geolocation information.
-- Introduce a way for endpoints to discover path problems.
-- Introduce a way for endpoints to report path problems.
-- Introduce a way to recover from malicious segments, see {{signalling-faulty-segments}}.
-- Adapt the path discovery and dissemination algorithm to allow ASes to have many more than five paths to a given remote destination.
-The attack would then require an (unreasonably) large number of compromised ASes.

-A related question is discussed in {{signalling-faulty-segments}}.

 ## DNS Service Binding (SVCB)